Erdi-GitHub/ec/README.md

 # What is ec?
-Eso-C, Easy C, or EC, is a custom syntax "library" for C/C++.
+Eso-C, or EC, is a custom syntax "library" for C/C++.

 EC basically turns C/C++ into an esoteric programming language.